 Dear Urban Climbing Idiot,

-Short of doing your drinking in the middle of a nice, flat farm field, two ideas come to mind: (1) don't drink alone, and (2) take a look at your drinking habits with an eye on what motivates your behavior.
-For safety's sake, you may want to take your friends with you to the bar, and let them know ahead of time about your Spiderman tendencies.
-In addition, it's wise to pick friends who would stop you from climbing, rather than ones who would encourage you in the name of high-flying entertainment.
+As you suggest, bounding up buildings is probably not the safest idea, particularly when you've had a few drinks.
+So, short of doing your drinking in the middle of a nice, flat field, two ideas you might consider come to mind: (1) drink with trusted friends who will keep an eye on you, and (2) take a look at your drinking habits with an eye on what motivates your behavior.
+For safety's sake, you may want to take your friends with you on drinking occasions, and let them know ahead of time about your Spiderman tendencies.
+In addition, it may help to think about how to drink in a lower-risk manner and doing so with friends who would stop you from climbing, rather than ones who would encourage you in the name of high-flying entertainment.

-As an aside, a rock-climbing class (while sober) might give you respect for the highly-skilled sport of scaling.
-Once you see the skills that go into climbing, you might think twice about doing it drunk.
-The highs that you can realize from "controlled" climbing may even diminish your desire to do it at the drop of a pint.
+As an aside, taking a rock-climbing class (while sober) might give you respect for the highly-skilled sport of scaling.
+Once you see what skills are required for climbing, it's possible that you might think twice about doing it drunk in the future.
+The highs that you can realize from climbing sans-alcohol may even diminish your desire to do it at the drop of a pint.

 Can’t find information on the site about your health concern or issue?